rorygleeson/ERC20-Coin-DEX/README.md

 So you just need to deploy only the RIPPDEX contract, since this will deploy the Ripp token contract.

-Initial token supply goes to DEX contract.
+Initial token supply goes to RIPDEX contract.

 I compiled and then deployed using Remix IDE.